emerriam/algorithms/README.md

 ```
 delete customer_url([Customer.id]), as: :json
 ```
-Deletes Customer and responds with empty string and status code 204
+Deletes Customer and responds with empty string and status :ok

 ### customer#update
 ```